(1) Economic Conditions in Countries, Regions and Industries

 The NSK Group uses a variety of networks and systems to manage and support its diverse business operations, including sales, production, logistics, R&D, and accounting.
-Sufficient safety measures have been put in place in these systems, but there is a possibility that system restoration could require a substantial amount of time in the event of a cyberattack by a hacker, a service outage by an outside systems provider, or failure due to natural disaster, etc. There is a risk that such a situation could impede production operations, logistics management and sales activities, and that the disruption of product shipments could affect customers' production plans, potentially leading to compensation claims and loss of customer confidence in the NSK Group.
+Sufficient safety measures have been put in place in these systems, but there is a possibility that system restoration could require a substantial amount of time in the event of a cyberattack by hackers, a service outage by an outside systems provider, or failure due to natural disaster, etc. There is a risk that such a situation could impede production operations, warehouse management and sales activities, and that the disruption of product shipments could affect customers' production plans, potentially leading to compensation claims and loss of customer confidence in the NSK Group.

 (16) Information Management Risks

 (17) Information Disclosure and Shareholder Income Risks

 The NSK Group has established timely disclosure systems and strives to ensure the fair disclosure of corporate information and the accuracy of financial data.
-However, if the Group is unable to adapt its systems effectively to reflect the enactment or amendment of laws and regulations, changes in stock exchange rules, or changes in public expectations, there is a possibility that its information disclosure might be inadequate.
+However, if the Group is unable to adapt its systems effectively to reflect the enactment or amendment of laws and regulations, or changes in Financial Instruments Exchange rules, there is a possibility that its information disclosure might be inadequate.
 This could cause a decline in the market price of its shares and adversely affect the interests of shareholders.

 There is also a possibility that assessments or audits of the effectiveness of internal controls over financial reporting under the Financial Instruments and Exchange Act could lead to the identification of major errors or deficiencies.